dorbin/scratch/test-tutorial.md

 ## Spinnaker Installation

 Let's now provision Spinnaker within {{project-id}}.
 Click the Cloud Shell icon below to copy the command to your shell, and then run it from the shell by pressing Enter/Return.
-The Spinnaker provisioning logic will pick up the project name from the environment variable.
+The Spinnaker provisioning logic will pick up the project id from the environment variable.

 ```bash
 export GOOGLE_CLOUD_PROJECT={{project-id}}